 After much hype we finally decided on this long time bucket list destination.
 The plan was to see as much as possible, so we booked a whole month trip.
 Starting from the south we visited the Mekong Delta and Phu Quoc for some beach time.
 We flew north to Hanoi, took a bus and a boat to Cat Ba island, another bus to Ninh Binh and a private transfer to Moc Chau's green tea hills.
 This was our northernmost point as we turned around due to some health issues and lousy weather forecast.
-Reaching Mu Cang Chai was our plan, there are some beautiful rice terraces and landscape in general, but it wasn't looking promising.
+Reaching Mu Cang Chai was our plan, as there are some beautiful rice terraces and landscape in general, but it wasn't looking promising.
 We took a flight from Hanoi to Hue and finished the gig in beautiful Hoi An.

 Ho Chi Minh City

 We arrived in the evening, took a taxi from the airport and got to our hostel in District 1.
-The hostel was located in a back alley and looked far worse than on booking.com.
+It was located in a back alley and looked far worse than on booking.com.
 4th floor, crappy aircon and dirty bedsheets.
 We were jetlagged and hungry so we quickly tried to find something to eat .
 The only thing we knew was Pho, so we gave it a try.
 It wasn’t particularly tasty but it got us through the night.
 333 beer was better.
 In the morning we went around again hoping for some cool breakfast.
 The receptionist recommended a place where we got a shitty panini.
 Soon enough we were questioning the whole amazing Vietnamese food thing.
 We left HCMC after one night.
 Huge cities are just not our thing, though I’m sure there’s plenty to see there.
 We took a sleeper Futa bus to Can Tho.
 That took us three hours.
 Quite cozy and perfectly on time.

-Tour.
+Mekong Delta tour.
 A taxi picked us up at 5 am and drove to the riverside where we hopped on a small boat.
 Apparently it was a private tour.
 Two of us on the boat, our friendly guide and the driver.
 We navigated through the main canal towards Cai Rang market, passed it and went on to the smaller, less known Phong Dien.
 After about 2 hours on the river we reached a small local community exchanging goods on their small boats.
 Vegetables, fruits and lottery tickets.
 There were some 20 boats and we comfortably manouvered between them and circled the traders to see the life on a floating market.
 Afterwards we went to shore and had breakfast above this very market.
 They cooked a rice noodle soup with beef and vegetables.
 And coffee.
 Sweet Vietnamese coffee.

 We went back on the canal, visited some fruit gardens, a rice noodle factory and passed Cai Rang market again.
 We bought the sweetest pineapples and ate them on a trader’s boat.
 A nice lady offered us some salt and chili and I have to say - tastes amazing with a pineapple.
 We drove back through smaller canals and we were alone on the river most of the time.
 That was very calm.
 Mekong is huge, it even changes tides two times a day.
 Low tide however, brings out the polluted riverbeds.